mapbox/generate-geo-testing-data/README.md

 * latlon does width, height, lat, lon, zoom
 * jsonp generates numbers
 * place generates place names
+* batch generates a given number of random points within a bounding box
+* polyline generated a random encoded polyline within a bounding box

 formatter takes a function that takes the data, like xyz coordinates or placenames, and turns them into output